-E

-$$\notin$$

-11 $\square \forall a \forall x (x \notin a \rightarrow \square(E!a \rightarrow x \notin a)).^1$
+$\mathbf{E} \notin \Box \forall a \forall x (x \notin a \to \Box (E!a \to x \notin a)).$

 A related philosophical issue is not settled by the preceding principles.
 Suppose x is a member of a set a here in the actual world and that a exists in some other possible world w.
-Then by $\mathbf{E} \in \mathcal{E}$, x is a member of a in w.
+Then by $E \in$, x is a member of a in w.
 But nothing follows about x's existence in w.
-For all we know from $\mathbf{E} \in \mathcal{E}$, all sets might exist necessarily, even those that have contingent members, members that might not themselves have existed.
+For all we know from $E \in$, all sets might exist necessarily, even those that have contingent members, members that might not themselves have existed.
 Hence, if that is so, the singleton set {Merkel}, for example, would have existed even if Merkel hadn't.
 However, on most conceptions of set, sets are ontologically dependent upon their members and, hence, could not themselves exist without their members existing; there could be no singleton set {Merkel} without Merkel.
-On such a conception, then, we are in need of a further modal principle, namely, that, necessarily, sets exist only if their members do:
+On such a conception, then, we are in need of a further modal principle:

-Ex $$\Box \forall a \Box \forall x (x \in a \rightarrow \Box (E!a \rightarrow E!x)).^2$$
+OD $\Box \forall a \forall x (x \in a \rightarrow \Box(E!a \rightarrow E!x)).^1$

-Given $\mathbf{E}\mathbf{x}$ and the assumption that Angela Merkel is a contingent being, $\diamond \neg E!m$, it now follows that the set {Merkel} too is contingent, as expected; it fails to exist at any Merkel-free possible world.
+Given OD and the assumption that Merkel is a contingent being, $\diamond \neg E!m$, it now follows that the set {Merkel} too is contingent, as expected; it fails to exist at any Merkel-free possible world.

 Surprisingly, at first blush anyway, the assumption that there are contingent beings is neither philosophically nor mathematically trivial.
-Regarding the latter, it is in fact a well-known theorem of the simplest and most straightforward system of modal predicate logic that there neither are nor could have been any contingent beings, i.e., that, necessarily, everything there is exists necessarily:
+Regarding the latter, it is a well-known theorem of the simplest and most straightforward system of modal predicate logic that there neither are nor could have been any contingent beings, i.e., that, necessarily, everything there is exists necessarily:

-Nec $\Box \forall x \Box E! x.^3$
+NE $\Box \forall x \Box E! x.^2$